emieli/ansible-demo/README.md

 This time the playbook said **ok** instead of **changed**.
 Also note that the playbook didn't crash or throw some error, even though it technically didn't do its job.
 It's job was to add two VLANs to the switches, but it did not do any such thing.

 Although my arguments are a bit contrived here, I'm trying to highlight the purpose of idempotency.
 We want the playbooks we build to be predictable and consistent.
 If the end goal is to add a VLAN but the VLAN already exists, the end goal is still achieved.
 The playbook should be able to run multiple times, producing the same results each time.
 If the job is to delete a VLAN, but it has already been deleted, the palybook should still run just fine.
+If your playbook breaks because it failed to delete a non-existent VLAN, it is not idempotent.

 This is why the **eos_vlans** module is state-based.
 We tell it what state we expect, and it makes sure to get us there.
-Since we can't provide any state in the **debug** tasks, I instead had to use the **when** statement to enforce idempotency.
+Since I can't provide any state in the **debug** tasks, I had to use the **when** statement to enforce idempotency.
-Because I couldn't be sure that you would run my two playbooks in order while reading this chapter, I had to make sure that the playbook would not throw an error if you decided to run **vlans_show** before the VLANs had been added to the switch.
+I couldn't be sure that you would run my two playbooks in order while reading this chapter, so I had to make sure that the playbook would not throw an error if you decided to run **vlans_show** before any VLANs had been added to the switch.

 That's it for now!
 Maybe some FortiOS stuff in the next chapter?